cpiaulet/smint/README.md

 <img src="media/smint_logo.png" width="256px"/>

 # Welcome to smint!
-*smint* (Structure Model INTerpolator) is a tool to obtain posterior distributions on the core mass fraction (CMF, now also implemented for rocky planets with no atmosphere!) as well as the H/He or H2O mass fraction of a planet based upon interpolation onto the Lopez & Fortney (2014), Zeng (2016) and Aguichine et al. (2021) model grids.
+*smint* (Structure Model INTerpolator) is a tool to obtain posterior distributions on the core mass fraction (CMF, now also implemented for rocky planets with no atmosphere!) as well as the H/He or H2O mass fraction of a planet based upon interpolation onto the Lopez & Fortney (2014), Zeng (2016) Aguichine et al. (2021) and Aguichine et al. (2025) model grids.

-If you use this code, please cite Caroline Piaulet as well as the paper describing the grid of interest: Lopez & Fortney (2014), Zeng et al. (2016) and/or Aguichine et al. (2021):
+If you use this code, please cite Caroline Piaulet as well as the paper describing the grid of interest: Lopez & Fortney (2014), Zeng et al. (2016), Aguichine et al. (2021) and/or Aguichine et al. (2025):
 * https://ui.adsabs.harvard.edu/abs/2021AJ....161...70P/abstract (first paper describing the code)
 * https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract
 * https://ui.adsabs.harvard.edu/abs/2016ApJ...819..127Z/abstract